 Big news today at Laddie HQ!
 We’re delighted to receive support from the Small Business Research Initiative Green Distilleries Competition in our search for alternative fuels.
 More than £70,000 has been awarded to our project partner, Protium Green Solutions, in order to complete a feasibility study on incorporating innovative hydrogen combustion technology into our distillery.

-Our ambitions to decarbonise our production process by 2025 has led us to investigate several renewable energy sources over recent years.
+Our ambitions to decarbonise our production process by 2025 (within Scope 1) has led us to investigate several renewable energy sources over recent years.
 Each viable option, including wind, solar, electrification, biomass and fuel switching (HVO), will continue to be explored alongside this new testing, as we readily embrace the opportunity to be industry leaders in hydrogen.

 The feasibility project, named HyLaddie, will explore the deployment of an on‐site Deuterium Dynamic Combustion Chamber (DCC™) as a viable mechanism to meet our heating requirements.
 Together with ITPEnergised and Deuterium, Protium will investigate optimal system design and how the DCC™ can be integrated.
 As with any project undertaken here, the feasibility study must consider the preservation of centuries old equipment, the safeguarding of spirit quality and the impact on our local community.

 Intended for completion in the spring of 2021, the study is included in Phase One of the Green Distilleries Competition.
 Positive results would see us target Phase Two funding in order to install the DCC™ and assess its industrial application.
 This proof of concept could be the vote of confidence required for similar‐sized distilleries to elect for hydrogen alternatives.